Skip to content

 Cassius:

 Yeah, let me jump in there and say that the singular versus the plural has a lot of implication on it.
 When you say that you go for higher pleasure by reducing pleasure, that is a difficult way of saying it.
-It seems to me it’s much more understandable that if you use the singular and the plural and say that you are trying to maximize pleasure by foregoing certain pleasures, we often stress the difference between desire in this discussion versus pleasure.
+It seems to me it’s much more understandable that if you use the singular and the plural — and say that you are trying to maximize pleasure by foregoing certain pleasures — we often stress the difference between desire and pleasure in this discussion.
 But I think I will note here how difficult that distinction can be and how important it is for us to observe it.
-Because when I look at both king and Y in translating this section, it looks to me like they are using the words desires and pleasures interchangeably here, even in the same sentence they’re talking about a desire, they’ll immediately shift over to pleasure.
+Because when I look at both King and Yonge in translating this section, it looks to me like they are using the words “desires” and “pleasures” interchangeably — even in the same sentence.
+They’re talking about a desire and then immediately shift over to pleasure.

-And of course the ultimate citation that supports that interpretation would be where they both say that epicure is held, that pleasure is always to be wished and sought for in and for itself because it is pleasure with pain being the opposite.
+And of course the ultimate citation that supports that interpretation would be where they both say that Epicurus held that pleasure is always to be wished and sought for in and for itself because it is pleasure — with pain being the opposite.
 So if you say pleasure is always to be desired, then pleasure is always to be desired.
 Pleasure is always the goal.
-It’s only certain types of experiences which bring both some degree of pleasure, but a greater degree of pain that would be the activities that have to be monitored and regulated and in fact eliminated.
-If you know an activity is going to bring more pain than pleasure than why in the world would you ever pursue that particular activity?
-If you know from the beginning that the outcome is going to be more painful than pleasurable.
+It’s only certain types of experiences which bring both some degree of pleasure but a greater degree of pain that would be the activities that have to be monitored and regulated and in fact eliminated.
+If you know an activity is going to bring more pain than pleasure, then why in the world would you ever pursue that particular activity if you know from the beginning that the outcome is going to be more painful than pleasurable?

 Joshua:

 Okay, what do we think about this next section here?
-When he says, for as to want and pleasures on which subject, they say a great deal.
-These say they are easy, common and within anyone’s reach, and they think that if nature requires them, they are not to be estimated by birth condition or rank, but by shape, age, and person.
-And that it is by no means difficult to refrain from them should health, duty or reputation require it.
-And in the Lobe edition for lewd pleasures upon which they dwell at length, are they say, easy to satisfy general within reach of all and should nature demand them the standard of value should they think not be birthed position or rank.
-But beauty, age, shape and abstinence is by no means difficult at the call of either health or duty or reputation.
-And in general, this kind of pleasure is desirable should there be no obstacle but is never of benefit.
+When he says: “For as to wanton pleasures, on which subject they say a great deal — these, say they, are easy, common, and within anyone’s reach — and they think that if nature requires them, they are not to be estimated by birth, condition, or rank, but by shape, age, and person.
+And that it is by no means difficult to refrain from them should health, duty, or reputation require it.”
+And in the Loeb edition: “For lewd pleasures upon which they dwell at length, are, they say, easy to satisfy, general, within reach of all; and should nature demand them, the standard of value should they think not be birth, position, or rank, but beauty, age, shape; and abstinence is by no means difficult at the call of either health or duty or reputation.
+And in general this kind of pleasure is desirable should there be no obstacle but is never of benefit.”

 Cassius:

-Joshua, let me first say in response to that that just like when we were talking about obscene earlier here we have words like lewd and wanton.
-And to me, I would question those words at the very beginning because Epicurious is saying that all pleasure is desirable.
-I don’t know whether these are words that are being chosen by these translators because of a sort of Puritan aspect.
-Maybe there are references to sex or something else that these translators are finding to be undesirable and extremely negative.
+Joshua, let me first say in response to that — just like when we were talking about “obscene” earlier — here we have words like “lewd” and “wanton.”
+And to me, I would question those words at the very beginning, because Epicurus is saying that all pleasure is desirable.
+I don’t know whether these are words that are being chosen by these translators because of a sort of Puritan aspect — maybe there are references to sex or something else that these translators are finding to be undesirable and extremely negative.
 But the beginning point of analysis with Epicurus is that all pleasures are desirable because they’re pleasure.
-Now some are not going to be pursued because they lead to more pain than pleasure, but I don’t see Epicurus talking in terms of lewdness or want inness or using words of moral judgment like that.
+Now some are not going to be pursued because they lead to more pain than pleasure, but I don’t see Epicurus talking in terms of lewdness or wantonness or using words of moral judgment like that.
 What do you think there?

 Joshua: